Learn the science behind:

 Extraction of vanilla

-A vanilla bean contains a lot of different molecules that contribute to the vanilla flavour as we discussed when comparing vanilla & vanillin.
-Vanilla contains a lot of different molecules, each contributing to its flavour.
+A vanilla bean contains a lot of different molecules that contribute to the vanilla flavor as we discussed when comparing vanilla & vanillin.
+Vanilla contains a lot of different molecules, each contributing to its flavor.

-These molecules all have a different structure.
+These molecules all have different structures.
 It would be too much to mention all the individual molecules here, but it is worthwhile mentioning the different structures.
-Don’t worry if you have no clue what they mean, for food chemists this is interesting, but otherwise, your take away message is: there are a lot of different types of molecules: tannins, polyphenols, free amino, acids, resins, acids, ethers, alcohols, acetals, heterocyclics, phenolics, hydrocarbons, esters and carbonyls (source).
+Don’t worry if you have no clue what they mean, for food chemists this is interesting, but otherwise, your takeaway message is: there are a lot of different types of molecules: tannins, polyphenols, free amino, acids, resins, acids, ethers, alcohols, acetals, heterocyclics, phenolics, hydrocarbons, esters and carbonyls (source).
+It is this wide variety of flavors that make vanilla taste very different than just plain vanillin.

 Why use ethanol for extraction?